Remediate Semi-Diplomatic Transcriptions

 LEMDO has a prefabricated regular expression that will remove <hi rendition="rnd:italic"> from <stage> elements.
 See Remove Tagged Italics in Semi-Diplomatic Transcription Stage Directions..

 Special case: there may be instances where a character or a word appears in roman type rather than italic.
 If this occurs, wrap that text in <hi rendition="rnd:normal">.
 This isolates that text and ensures that it will appear in roman type while the rest of the stage direction will remain italicized.
 If the entire stage direction appears in roman type, simply put the @rendition attribute with a value of "rnd:normal" on the <stage> element.
-See also Encode Inline Style in Semi-Diplomatic Transcriptions.
+See also Encode Inline Style Using Pre-Formed Values in Semi-Diplomatic Transcriptions.

 IML had fewer options for encoding the placement of stage directions than LEMDO does.
 As a remediator, you will use LEMDO’s more precise vocabulary.
 LEMDO accounts for the fact that stage directions sometimes appear in the margin area (especially in early sixteenth-century playbooks) and sometimes within the compositorial line in the text block.

 To encode placement of stage directions, add a @place attribute to the <stage> element.
 Oxygen offers the possible @place values in a drop-down menu.
-For complete practice of encoding @place attributes in the <stage> element, see Encode Stage Directions in Semi-Diplomatic Texts.
+For complete practice of encoding @place attributes in the <stage> element, see Encode Stage Directions in Semi-Diplomatic Transcriptions.
 For a complete list of placement values, see Placement Taxonomy.

 Usually the unremediated texts will have stage directions tagged with the <stage> element already.
 They may have a @type attribute with a value indicating what kind of stage direction they are (entrance, exit, etc.).
 Make sure these type values are accurate and correct them if necessary.
 We retain them in anticipation of making a future dictionary of stage directions.
 For a list of @type values, see Practice: Encode @type Values.